argshub/clion/docs/integer.md

 <h4>#Integer</h4>
 <p>Integer is to represent numeric values.
-In 16bit processor, can represent 16bit numeric value and 32bit processor
+In 16bit processor, an integer is of size 16bit and In 32bit processor
-can represent 32bit numeric values.
+the size is 32bit.
 These 16bits or 32bits are processor word size.
-So the size of integer vary from processor and languages implementation.
+So the size of an integer vary from processor and languages implementation.
 We are unable to represent any range of numeric values.
 Logically processor are unable to represent any range of numeric value.
 It's just represent specific range value.
 Compiler provide the size of any data type, usually in byte.
 </p></hr></hr>
 <code>
 	#include&lt;stdio.h&gt;